 Natural Habitat in and around Yamdrok Lake

-The crystal clear, freshwaters of the Yamdrok Lake and its surroundings are home to fish, migratory birds and flocks of sheep.
+The crystal clear, freshwaters of the Yamdrok Lake and its surroundings are home to fish, migratory birds, and flocks of sheep.
 Yamdrok Yumtso Lake has shoals of freshwater fish named Gymnocypris przewalskii, which swim to the shallow water to lay eggs every summer.
-The lake is the largest habitat for migratory birds in southern Tibet as well.
+The lake is also the largest habitat for migratory birds in southern Tibet.
 During the season, the lake bank and its islands are dotted with numerous birds and their offspring.
-There are no wild animals in the region but local Tibetans can be seen grazing herds of goats, sheep and yaks on the rich summer pastures.
+There are no wild animals in the region, but local Tibetans can be seen grazing herds of goats, sheep, and yaks on the rich summer pastures.